liamdanielduffy/my-website/README.md

 This is a daily log of my progress building this project.

+## TODO

+- add log for 2024-01-02

+- implement sun-aware theme with sunrise-sunset-js

 ### 2024-01-02

 - Replaced `yarn` with `bun` as the package manager